andOrlando/rubato/README.md

  - [x] make readme cooler
  - [X] have better documentation and add to luarocks
  - [ ] remove gears dependency
+ - [ ] only apply corrective coefficient to plateau